 Classroom training can cost between US $500 – US $2000 depending on the country of residence.
 Attending classes physically has its costs and inconvenience due to its pre-scheduled manner, and it also requires the aid of a tutor, hence it is more expensive out of all the certification training methods.

-Online classes are guided by a professional tutor in video format.
+PMP training courses online are guided by a professional tutor in video format.
 The coursework is self-guided, and the classes are not pre-scheduled.
 You can determine the time you study and when you finish the course content.
 This method offers a flexible schedule that is far more convenient for a professional who is working a full-time job.
 Online classes are available at a cost of approximately $350 – $600.

 Online classes are available in two main options.
 One is to view and run through course material at your own pace, with the ability to re-watch course tutorials.
 The other online option is to watch courses live at a specific time each week.
 This is an excellent option for those in remote areas that cannot access in-class training locations.